 What kind of Cichlid is a green terror?

 The main difference is associated with their body color.
-Red Texas cichlid close to orange color and Super Red Texas fish has a cherry red color.
+Red Texas cichlid is close to orange in color and Super Red Texas fish has a cherry red color.

 What is the short body Red Texas Cichlid?